 Dates of Landing of the 33 Patriots Day

-Landing of the 33 Patriots Day is a national holiday in Uruguay, always celebrated on 19 April, but may be moved depending on what day of the week it falls.
+Landing of the 33 Patriots Day is a national holiday in Uruguay.
+This public holiday is always celebrated on 19 April, but may be moved depending on what day of the week it falls.

 It commemorates the return of Juan Lavelleja and his 33 exiled Uruguayan fighters in 1825, who took an oath to free Uruguay from Brazilian control.